hyosung11/Launch-School/Courses/journal.md

 13:15 Practice Problem 17 feels too hard at the moment.
 I'm basically copying it into my notes.
 I'll look at it again later.

 18:59 It's the start of movie night.
 Watching Pixels again.
 Ugh.
 Okay, I have to pee.

+## 20210911 토요일

+10:09 Back from soccer.
+I want to adjust my schedule based on what I heard in the Huberman Lab podcast about the best time to do focused work being 4 to 6 hours after your temperature minimum.
+My temperature minimum is about two hours before I wake up.
+If I wake up at 5:15 then my temperature minimum occurs around 3:15 and my best working window is between 7:15 to 9:15 to start.

+10:11 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS101 > Lesson 5 > Assignment 5.
+Practice Problems > 15 ~ 17
+   * [x] 2.
+JS101 > Lesson 5 > Assignment 6.
+Summary
+   * [ ] 2.
+Read *The Programmer's Brain* | Chapter 4: How to read complex code
+   * [x] 3.
+JS109 Study Group
+   * [x] 4.
+Listen to the Huberman Lab Podcast Episode 28 | Maximizing Productivity, Physical & Mental Health with Daily Tools

+2. What will you do today?
+   * [ ] 1.
+JS101 > Lesson 5 > Assignment 7.
+Lesson 5 Quiz 1
+   * [ ] 2.
+Read *The Programmer's Brain* | Chapter 4: How to read complex code
+   * [ ] 3.
+Listen to the Huberman Lab Podcast Episode 29 | Dr. Lex Friedman: Machines, Creativity & Love

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Played soccer this morning.
+I have Daddy Daughter Time in a few minutes, and I officiate a soccer game this afternoon.
+I want to take the Lesson 5 Quiz 1 today, but I'm not sure when I can do it.